What Happened With Rates This Week

 • loan structure

-Lowering the rate often requires paying discount points, which increases the upfront cost of the loan.
+In some cases, lowering the interest rate may involve paying discount points, which increases upfront costs.

-Looking at the full picture — rate, costs, and long-term plans often leads to better financing decisions.
+Looking at the full picture — including rate, costs, and expected time horizon — can provide additional context when evaluating different financing structures.

 Quick Tip for Agents